 Active also as a soloist, John has performed with ensembles across the globe, including appearances with the Summit Brass, Denver Municipal Band, New Mexico Philharmonic, United States Navy Band, Santa Fe Symphony, Albuquerque Concert Band, Canticum Novum, La Crosse Symphony Orchestra, Chatter 20-21, and more.
 He has performed recitals and solos at the International Trumpet Guild Conference, Rafael Méndez Brass Institute, Thailand Brass and Percussion Conference, International Trumpet Festival at West Chester University, National Trumpet Competition, CBDNA National Conference, and at universities and high schools worldwide.

-Marchiando can be heard on recordings on the Accord, Centaur, Summit and Stemming record labels and he has also done projects for National Public Radio and the Public Broadcasting System.
-John’s most recent recording with the Enchantment Brass Quintet, a collection of brass works by New Mexico native, and UNM alumnus, Dr. John Cheetham, is scheduled for release in September of 2017.
-His solo recording, Arrows of Time, with the University of New Mexico Wind Symphony, includes premier recrodings for solo trumpet and band by James Stephenson and Joseph Turrin.
+Marchiando can be heard on recordings on the Accord, Centaur, Summit and Stemming record labels and he has done projects for National Public Radio and the Public Broadcasting System.
+John’s most recent recording, A Brass Menagerie: The Music of John Cheetham, with the Enchantment Brass, was released in September 2017, and is available on all digital media outlets.
+His solo recording, Arrows of Time, with the University of New Mexico Wind Symphony, includes premier recordings for solo trumpet and band by James Stephenson and Joseph Turrin.
 He has recorded two albums with Tromba Mundi, and has also recorded as a member of Summit Brass.
-As a music producer, John has worked on several ventures for the Summit Records label by the Summit Brass and the University of New Mexico Wind Symphony.
+As a music producer, John has worked on several ventures with the Summit Brass, Boston Brass, and the University of New Mexico Wind Symphony.

 John received degrees from the University of Michigan (B.M. ’92, M.M. ’95) and completed his Doctor of Musical Arts degree at Arizona State University in 2004.
 His dissertation, The Rafael Méndez Online Library (http://mendezlibrary.asu.edu), is the official website of the Rafael Méndez Library housed at Arizona State.